carboclan/pm/whitepaper/hashrate-derivative-en.md

 #### Expiration

-Each Syntheic ETH Mining Contract will specify an expiration time, defined as ethereum block height _H_.
+Each Synthetic ETH Mining Contract will specify an expiration time, defined as ethereum block height _H_.
 The contract will settle when block confirmation at block height _H_ reaches _NConfirm_.
 For security considerations, _NComfirm_ = 960 (approximately 4 hours).

 #### Settlement